CURRENT HEALTH BENEFITS

 Spouses and the unmarried, dependent children (under the age of 19) of eligible employees are eligible for enrollment.
 Certain requirements may also allow dependent children of eligible employees who are enrolled full time at an accredited school or college up to the age of 23.

-Coverage will begin on the first day of the calendar month following the employee's date of hire.
+Coverage will begin on the first day of the calendar month of eligibility, varies by employee group.
 Coverage includes:

 - 100% of Reasonable and Customary costs of Diagnostic and Preventive care.